TWBug/GoldCardHenge/content/apply/step-2/resident.en.md

 ---
 # Upload Document

-Please read the criteria for each relevant field carefully, as you may qualify under more than one field.
-However, you will be required to select only ONE field to apply under in the application.
-In most cases, you need to choose a specific entry in the list of qualifications as well.

 * Please upload a color copy of your passport, and a color photo of you according to the specifications on this page.
 * Use the Automatic photo cropping tool if you are unsure.
 * Attach relevant supporting documents.
 Documents need to correspond to the requirements based on the qualification you choose to apply through.